Healthy, creative and homemade Lebanese cuisine on plates and sandwiches

 image source

-We have taken the example of a sports session, but attacks can take on many other aspects.
-It can be an allergy, an inflammation, an anxiety, a period of stress, etc… And it is still there that the polyphenols act by attenuating the effects of these aggressions, and by preserving the cells from the famous oxidative stress caused by these aggressions .
+We took the example of a sports session, but the aggressions can take many other aspects.
+It can be an allergy, an inflammation, an anxiety, a period of stress, and even the disruptors and other pollutants linked to the modern lifestyle.
+And this is again where polyphenols act by reducing the effects of these aggressions, and by preserving the cells from the famous oxidative stress caused by these aggressions.
 But polyphenols, these treasures of nature, are not the only allies of our health.
-Vitamins and minerals are also essential, in often unknown proportions.
+Vitamins and minerals are also essential, in proportions that are often unknown.

 Spices are rich in vitamins.